Causes of Hair Loss

 Other Causes of Hair Loss

-Although it is most evident in men, hair loss can also affect women and children.
+Although it is most evident in men who visit our Atlanta office, hair loss can also affect women and children.
 In addition to male- or female-pattern baldness, the most common causes of hair loss include:

 HormonesChanges in your hormones during puberty, pregnancy, childbirth, and menopause can affect the health and function of the hair follicles, slowing or stopping hair growth.
 This can contribute to conditions like telogen effluvium, which causes an abnormal number of hair follicles to enter the resting phase at one time.
 Some causes, such as menopause, can cause permanent changes.